scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 ---------------------------------

 *PyCID* is a Python library for solving and analysing single-agent and multi-agent causal influence diagrams.
 Several key classes - ``CausalBayesianNetwork``, ``CID``, and ``MACID`` - enable decision problems to be solved and the effects of causal interventions to be studied whilst *PyCID*'s analysis functions can find graphical properties such as incentives in CIDs, and reasoning patterns in MACIDs.
 This makes *PyCID* a customizable, but powerful library for testing research ideas and exploring applications.
-Moreover, implementing examples programmatically can substantiate the claims made by ID researchers about the benefit of their work; one can assess how different quantities vary over the parameter space or empirically verify complexity results :cite:`causalgames`:.
+Moreover, implementing examples programmatically can substantiate the claims made by ID researchers about the benefit of their work; one can assess how different quantities vary over the parameter space or empirically verify complexity results :cite:`causalgames`.
 Single-agent and multi-agent causal influence diagrams are an area of active research, so as theory develops, the *PyCID* library will also grow.
-For example, extensions will likely include:
+Extensions will likely include:

-*  Support for finding incentives in multi-decision CIDs (TODO cite the multi-decision paper).
+*  Support for finding incentives in multi-decision CIDs :cite:`multidecision`:.
 *  Support for Structural Causal Models :cite:`pearl2009causality` and therefore also quantitative RI and ICI.
 *  More game-theoretic concepts (e.g. more equilibrium concepts).
 *  Support for multi-agent incentives.